MarcoRSousa/DMSLProjectRepository/README.md

-# DMSL Hybrid Manga Recommendation Framework
+# Hybrid Manga Recommendation Framework

 Manga are comic books and graphic novels originating from Japan, known for their distinctive art style, expressive characters, and wide variety of genres.